mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ### Create reference

-A user must have the `p4samd.reference.create` permission to be able to [add a new reference][references-create] in the [References section][references].
+A user must have the `p4samd.reference.create` permission to [add a new reference][references-create] in the [References section][references].

 ### Delete reference

-A user must have the `p4samd.reference.delete` permission to be able to [delete an existing reference][references-delete] in the [References section][references].
+A user must have the `p4samd.reference.delete` permission to [delete an existing reference][references-delete] in the [References section][references].

 ### Update reference

-A user must have the `p4samd.reference.update` permission to be able to [update an existing reference][references-update] in the [References section][references].
+A user must have the `p4samd.reference.update` permission to [update an existing reference][references-update] in the [References section][references].

 ### Evaluate requirement with AI

-A user must have the `p4samd.requirement.ai.evaluate` permission to be able to request a new [AI-based evaluation][requirements-ai] of a requirement, which would overwrite any existing evaluation.
+A user must have the `p4samd.requirement.ai.evaluate` permission to request a new [AI-based evaluation][requirements-ai] of a requirement, which would overwrite any existing evaluation.

 Without the required permissions, the user can see all the details about existing requirement evaluations, but cannot trigger a new evaluation from both the [Requirements][requirements] table and drawer.

 ### Approve SWI design

-A user must have the `p4samd.software.item.approve` permission to be able to approve and revoke approval of a [software item][software-items].
+A user must have the `p4samd.software.item.approve` permission to approve and revoke approval of a [software item][software-items].

-Without the required permissions, the user can see any approval metadata for an already approved software item and, if granted the `p4samd.software.item.approval.revoke` permission, can revoke the approval, from both the [Software Items][software-items] table and drawer.
+Without the required permissions, the user can see any approval metadata for an already approved software item and, if granted the `p4samd.software.item.approval.revoke` permission, can revoke the approval.

 ### Revoke approval of SWI design

-A user with the `p4samd.software.item.approval.revoke` permission can only revoke the approval of an already-approved software item, but cannot approve any software item (see  section for such capability).
+A user with the `p4samd.software.item.approval.revoke` permission can revoke the approval of an already-approved software item, but cannot approve a software item.

-This is therefore a more limited version of the [*Approve SWI design*](#approve-swi-design) capability.
+The approval requires the `p4samd.software.item.approve` permission (see previous section).

 :::tip
 Under certain circumstances, updating a software item causes the automatic revoke of approval for one or more software items.